The UvA is monitoring the situation surrounding the coronavirus closely and will post the latest updates here as needed. Last update: 27 August.

 All UvA exchange programmes in the first semester of the new 2020-2021 academic year have been cancelled.
 This applies to both incoming and outgoing students in programmes such as Global Exchange and Erasmus+, including internship programmes.

 Quickly changing circumstances and the unpredictability of the pandemic will result in a high degree of uncertainty in coming months regarding health situations, travel guidelines and the provision of on-site and online education at universities in the Netherlands and abroad.
-We expect the exchange programmes scheduled for the second semester will be able to go ahead.
+For now we are planning for the exchange programmes to go ahead in the second semester.

 The Executive board has taken the decision to cancel the exchange programmes together with the faculties and in close consultation with the other universities in the Netherlands.
 Although students may have anticipated it already, we do of course understand that this is still a huge disappointment for them.
 This is the first time in the history of international exchange at the UvA that we have had to take such an unfortunate decision.